thealexarias/html-number-guessing-game/README.md

 # Guess A Number

+## Summary
+Let's create a simple number guessing game.
+The computer will pick a random number between 1 and 100 and you will have to guess that number.

 ## This challenge will help you to:
 - Implement HTML elements that use specific attributes to perform actions
 - Implement CSS styling using `id=`s and `class=`es
 - Use Javascript to interact with your web page or the Docuement Object Model (DOM)
-- Use HTML or DOM methods to edit, add, and delete elements on your webpage in real time.
 - __GET CREATIVE__

-## Summary
-Let's create a simple number guessing game.
-The computer will pick a random number between 1 and 100 and you will have to guess that number.

-### READING DOCUMENTATION IS KEY THROUGHOUT YOUR CAREER (80% reading, 20% coding)

 ## Requirements